iampeterkr/blog/_pages/about.md

 author_profile: true
 ---

-I like to ride cycle and ski, one time,  I used to think about changing my jobs to spend at ski resorts during the winter season.
+I like to ride road cycle and ski.
+One time, I used to consider changing my jobs, in order to go skiing at the ski resorts during winter seasons.
 I am working for capital markets, CCP (Central Couty Party), as an Architect of Interface.

-I have considered how to learn python easily anyone and figured out good site. finally, I have made a guide site for codecademy's python language course.
+I have considered how to learn python easily anyone and figured out a good site finally. so, make a guide site, "The python grammar guide course of Codecademy", for the beginner programmer and lecture the python grammar Using "Codecademy" sometimes.
 I hope to help everybody.

 **From *Wonyoung***